Pan

 What is Pan?

 Imagine you have a framed photo and you want to make the frame bigger without changing the picture itself.
-Panning expands the "canvas" of your image in a direction you choose.
+Pan expands the "canvas" of your image in a direction you choose.
 The extra space is then filled with new details that match the original image, using guidance from your prompt.
 It's a cool way to explore and add context to your picture while keeping the core parts untouched.

 Using Pan